PrimeDAO/deals-docs/published-md-files/claim-tokens.md

 2. Click on the button <kbd>GO TO CLAIM</kbd>.
 3. You will be redirected to the Funding page in which you will find an area listing the tokens that you can claim on behalf of the DAO you are representing.
 4. Wait for the Cliff period to end, if existing.
-5. Click <kbd>CLAIM TOKENS</kbd> and confirm the associated transaction that will be prompted in your wallet
+5. Click <kbd>CLAIM TOKENS</kbd> and confirm the associated transaction that will be prompted in your wallet.
 6. Wait for the confirmation of the transaction.

 Please see <a href="/documentation/TokenSwapFAQ#what-are-the-vesting-setup-and-the-cliff-period">here</a> for a detailed explanation of how vesting and cliff works.